Permanently Treating Facial Paralysis, Bell’s Palsy and Synkinesis with Modified Selective Neurectomy

 How Is Selective Neurolysis Performed?

-A selective neurolysis procedure is performed at an outpatient treatment center.
+A modified selective neurectomy is performed at an outpatient treatment center.
 The downtime and risks associated with selective neurolysis are minimal in comparison to other facial nerve procedures.
-Furthermore, selective neurolysis treatment results generally can be seen the day after a surgery is completed.
+Furthermore, selective neurolysis treatment results generally can be seen the day after surgery.

 Sometimes, Dr. Azizzadeh may recommend selective neurectomy be performed in conjunction with other procedures to help a patient achieve the optimal results.
 Procedures that may be completed in combination with selective neurolysis include: